The most daunting feeling of all is that when you are driving away from your baby and your husband is sitting next to you.

 - Take dancing lessons – remember when you did dancing lessons before you got married?
 How close you had to get?
 How fit you got?
 Try a Latin or Hiphop class for a little spice.

-- Opera theatre – because sometimes its nice to put on some clean clothes and pretend you don’t play with playdough and crayons all day.
+- Opera theater – because sometimes its nice to put on some clean clothes and pretend you don’t play with play dough and crayons all day.

 - Play date with another couple with kids its nice to be able to connect with people who are on the same journey as you are and who will not roll their eyes every-time you want to show off photos of the kiddies.
 The kids can play while you have some adult time too, set up a kids table for their own mini dinner party.